ibm-cloud-security/vault-plugin-auth-ibmcloud/README.md

 membership for the all the access groups bound to the plugin's roles.
 * `account_id (string: <required>)` - An IBM Cloud account ID.
 The auth method will only authenticate users or service IDs that have access to this account.
+* `iam_endpoint (string: <optional>)` - The custom or private IAM endpoint.
+For example `https://private.iam.cloud.ibm.com`.
+If unspecified the public endpoint, `https://iam.cloud.ibm.com`, is used.
+* `user_management_endpoint (string: <optional>)` - The custom or private user management endpoint.
+For example `https://private.user-management.cloud.ibm.com`.
+If unspecified the public endpoint, `https://user-management.cloud.ibm.com`, is used.

 ### Sample Payload